 Taxable income is declared on a quarterly-basis as advance tax on the 17th day of the second month following each quarter, and corresponding tax is payable on the 17th day of the same period.
 Advance CIT paid is offset against the final (i.e. fiscal year-end) CIT calculated in the annual CIT return.

 The last date of payment of CIT is the 30th day of the fourth month following the fiscal year-end.
-However, again due to Covid-19 outbreak, the deadline for paying the due taxes on these returns are postponed.

 Tax audit process